sandiegopython/test-driven-django-development/tutorials/05-forms.rst

     entry_detail = EntryDetail.as_view()

 Now if we run our test we'll see 4 failures.
-Our blog entry detail view is failing to load the page because we aren't passing a ``entry`` keyword argument to our form:
+Our blog entry detail view is failing to load the page because we aren't passing an ``entry`` keyword argument to our form:

 .. code-block:: python